JoeBrowz/kings_county_housing_model/README.md

 When clients seek the services of a real estate agent, either as prospective buyers or sellers, it is important that the agent is able to provide estimates for what a home would sell for.
 The generated model in this project can output an estimate for a home given a list of parameters about the property.

 ## Approach
-- ***Start with explatory data analysis*** to check for missing values, familiarize with features, and perform statistical analysis to understand interaction between paramenters
+- ***Start with explatory data analysis*** to check for missing values, familiarize with features, and perform statistical analysis to understand interaction between paramenters.
+For stat tests and EDA, see the exploratory notebook in the `modeling_process` folder

 - ***Feature Engineer*** to help better predict the model than just running regression on the given parameters